vtfrc/vtfrc/content/privacy.md

 - Restrict Processing: You have the right to request that we restrict the processing of your personal data, under certain conditions.
 - Data Portability: You have the right to request that we transfer the data that we have collected to another organization, or directly to you, under certain conditions.

 If you make a request, we have one month to respond to you.
-To exercise any of these rights, please contact us at our email: [vittorio AT kleia DOT co](mailto:vittorio@kleia.co).
+To exercise any of these rights, please contact us at our email: [mediakleia AT gmail DOT com](mailto:mediakleia@gmail.com).

 ## 5. Data Security